Alex Call Player Props: Nationals vs. Padres

 Alex Call At The Plate

-- Call has driven home a run in 12 games this season (27.9%), including more than one RBI in 9.3% of his games and producing three or more of his team's runs on one occasion..
+- Call has had at least one RBI in 27.3% of his games this season (12 of 44), with two or more RBI four times (9.1%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.